 Who says that these rigs have to remain independent?
 Nobody!

-While many of the effects, pedals & processing are custom-built to work best within their own collection, there’s no reason you can’t mix and match your favorite parts from each to form your own Frankenstein’d signal chain.
+While many of the effects, pedals & processing are custom-built to work best within their own collection, there’s no reason you can’t mix and match your favorite parts from each one to form your own Frankenstein’d signal chain.

 One of the most common examples of this is when you’re looking to use a pedal from one rig with the amp in another.
 Check out how Fluff uses Toneforge Misha Mansoor’s Precision Drive pedal in front of the Bassforge Hellraiser rig to drive it just right: